MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 **Options Explained**

 ================     =====================================================================================================
--t                   Number of threads.
+-t                   Number of threads
--m                   Set memory limit in Gb.
-Spades will terminate if that limit is reached.
+-m                   Set memory limit in Gb; spades will terminate if that limit is reached.
---only-assembler     Runs assemlby module only (spades can also perform read error correction, this step will be skipped).
+--only-assembler     Run assembly module only (; spades can also perform read error correction, this step will be skipped) --pe-1               Forward reads
---pe-1               Forward reads.
---pe1-2              Reverse reads.
+--pe1-2              Reverse reads
---pe1-s              Unpaired reads.
+--pe1-s              Unpaired reads
---pe-1m              Merged reads.
+--pe-1m              Merged reads
--o                   Specify output directory.
+-o                   Specify output directory
 ================     =====================================================================================================

 **Example Command for filtering and stats**: